SCP650/SCP650.github.io/_posts/2023-06-09-Reimagine_Prologue.markdown

 Then, I'll apply the following three-step analysis to these apps:

-1. Who is it solving what problem for?
+1. What problem is it solving?
 2. Why can AR/VR solve this problem better?
 3. What will the specific user experience be like?